tarnover/mcp-sysoperator/AWS_README.md

 ## Using Dynamic Inventory

-To use the AWS dynamic inventory with the Ansible MCP server:
+To use the AWS dynamic inventory with the SysOperator MCP server:

 1. Ensure the `aws_inventory.yml` file is properly configured
 2. Use it with the `run_playbook` tool: